lebe-dev/pw/docs/LOCALE.md

 Locale files are located inside `locale.d` directory.

+## How to switch language

+Set locale with `locale-id` property in `pw.yml`.

 ## How to add new locale

-Use existing locale file as example.
+Use existing locale file as an example.

 Update `locale-id` value in `pw.yml`, set new id.